Deploying with Git

 $ heroku repo:reset --app appname

-Resetting the Git repository will delete all source code and Git history, so make sure you have another copy of the repository first.
+Resetting the Git repository deletes all source code and Git history, so make sure you have another copy of the repository first.

-After reducing the size of your repository locally, you will need to reset the app’s Git repository before pushing it to Heroku again.
+After reducing the size of your repository locally, you must reset the app’s Git repository before pushing it to Heroku again.

 To protect the Git service, Heroku imposes certain limits on Git repository use and content size.

-Users are limited to a rolling window of 75 Git requests per hour, per user, per app.
-Once this limit is reached, Git requests are denied until request levels drop below the limit for a few minutes, with the error message:
+Heroku limits users to a rolling window of 75 Git requests per hour, per user, per app.
+After reaching this limit, Heroku denies Git requests until request levels drop below the limit for a few minutes.
+You see an error message like:

 !
 Too many requests for this Git repo.
 Please try again later.